nickschuetz/ocpdoom/README.md

 * [Microshift](https://github.com/openshift/microshift)
 * <a href="https://developers.redhat.com/products/openshift-local/overview" target="_blank">OpenShift Local</a>

-Note that for this particular example you’ll need access to the [cluster-admin cluster role](https://docs.openshift.com/container-platform/4.12/authentication/using-rbac.html#:~:text=Cluster%20administrators%20can%20use%20the,has%20access%20to%20their%20projects.) which will give us the ability utilize [NodePort](https://docs.openshift.com/container-platform/latest/networking/configuring_ingress_cluster_traffic/configuring-ingress-cluster-traffic-nodeport.html) and manipulate permissions as needed.
+Note that for this particular example you’ll need access to the [cluster-admin cluster role](https://docs.openshift.com/container-platform/4.12/authentication/using-rbac.html#:~:text=Cluster%20administrators%20can%20use%20the,has%20access%20to%20their%20projects.) which will give you the ability manipulate permissions as needed.
 For that you will need full control of your OpenShift cluster.
 In addition, you will also need access to the [OpenShift Command Line Interface](https://docs.openshift.com/container-platform/4.12/cli_reference/openshift_cli/getting-started-cli.html) or “`oc`” tool.

 <br>